A Guide to Comprehensive Exams

 Part One is a slide exam taken during the final exam period for ARTH 601, Colloquium in Art History.
 You receive 24 images representing major works/monuments of world art.
 You identify them as fully as possible (Artist’s name, date, medium, location) and then write a paragraph on the work’s significance in the History of Art, as if you were teaching it in a survey course.
 Barring any extenuating circumstances, students have three chances to pass the Image Exam.

-Part Two is a Literature Review question based on your overall coursework and interests.
-The research question is developed in consultation with professors and through a bibliography of secondary sources on the area.
+Part Two is a Literature Review/Research Question based on your overall coursework and interests.
+The topic is developed in consultation with professors and through a bibliography of secondary sources on the area.

 Part Three is a Practicum Question.
 This is tailored to your interests and coursework, so it might be a museum-based question, a curriculum/teaching question, an arts administration question, etc.